3-6 July 2020 - Create more meaningful images

 Participants are responsible for their own meals, drinks, accommodations, travel insurance (1), travel cost and transportation (2)

 Carpooling among participants can be arranged on the spot

-(1) Health insurance (including hospitalisation and medical treatment) and travel insurance (including flights cancellation) are mandatory.
-Proof must be provided within 3 months of departure.
+(1) Health insurance (including hospitalisation and medical treatment) and travel insurance (including flights cancellation) are highly recommended.

 (2) All outings depart from downtown Courtenay, in the Comox Valley.
 Please book your accommodations, depending on your own budget, in one of the two main municipalities in the Comox Valley: Courtenay or Comox.